handsontable/handsontable/docs/content/guides/columns/column-filter.md

 ::: only-for javascript

-To do this, you can use the [`afterInit()`](@/api/hooks.md#afterinit) hook in Handsontable along with the API provided by the Filters plugin.
+To do this, you can use Handsontable's [`afterInit()`](@/api/hooks.md#afterinit) hook, along with the API provided by the Filters plugin.
 For instance, the demo below demonstrates how you can start with a pre-applied filter to display only items priced less than $200.

 ::: example #exampleFilterOnInitialization --html 1 --js 2